Semantic Residual Prompts for Continual Learning: Method

-On the other hand, we provide \textbf{explicit supervision} (\cref{eq.common-cross-entropy} and \cref{eq.1-stage-posterior-reharsal}) to enforce class-driven \textbf{separation} in the key space.
+On the other hand, we provide \textbf{explicit supervision} (\cref{eq.common-cross-entropy}) to enforce class-driven \textbf{separation} in the key space.
 This differs from other CL prompting approaches, which settle to \textit{weaker} constraints (\eg, relying on orthogonality or aligning the query with the closest key in the pool).
-Hence, since first-level $\pmb{w}_c$ keys are both stable and separated, the second prompts $Q_c$ can learn class-specific information, {\em reducing the interference among classes/tasks}.
+Hence, since $\pmb{w}_c$ keys are both stable and separated, the second-level prompts $Q_c$ can learn class-specific information, {\em reducing the interference among classes/tasks}.

-\tit{Prompting mechanism.} In VPT, PromptFusion, and most prompt-tuning methods, the prompt tokens are \textbf{concatenated} with the input sequence \textbf{before} each MSA layer.
+\tit{Prompting mechanism.} In most methods, prompts are \textbf{prepended} with the input sequence \textbf{before} each MSA layer.
 Another common solution is \textbf{prefix tuning} (\cref{sec:related}), which intervenes only on the keys and the values of the MSA layer.
-Since the frozen MSA layer weighs the importance of each prompt token, we argue that there is no barrier preventing some of these tokens from being disregarded.
+Since the frozen MSA layer weighs the importance of each prompt, we argue that there is no barrier preventing some of these tokens from being disregarded.
 Conversely, our semantic residuals are \textbf{added} after the MSA layer (see \cref{eq.residual-in-ViT-MSA}).
-As we sum the prompts directly to the input of the MLP layers, the corresponding hint from the CLIP encoders cannot be ignored.
 This is similar to the shifting parameters of FiLM layers~\cite{perez2018film} used to adapt the Batch Norm~\cite{DBLP:conf/icml/IoffeS15} of CNNs.
-However, we do not have a parameter \qmarks{generator} network~\cite{perez2018film}, and the residuals for the Transformer MLPs are computed using CLIP-guided shifting vectors.
+However, we do not have a parameter \qmarks{generator} network~\cite{perez2018film}, and the residuals for the Vision Transformer MLPs are computed using CLIP-guided shifting vectors.

+\tit{Computational cost.} As detailed in suppl. materials, the computational demand associated with \methnam is comparable with that of most prompt-based approaches (\eg, L2P, CODA-Prompt, etc.), requiring two forward passes.
+The key difference is that these methods rely on the same backbone, whereas we employ two backbones with distinct parameters.